thinblock/pin-microservice/README.md

-# key-microservice
+# pin-microservice

-ThinBlock's Key API is built on restify framework.
+ThinBlock's Pin API is built on restify framework.
 It depends on NodeJS server `v8.11.2` and tests are written with `chai` and runner is `mocha`.
 The database is MongoDb with mongoose ORM.
 We use TypeScript langauge to write strongly typed code which has less chances of breaking and better intellisense support in VS Code.

 ## Installation
 We use `yarn` to install the packages.
 Do